 There are those who can see no difference between the seventh day, the Sabbath, and the first day of the week, the Lord's day, except the mere change of the day.
 What would we think of the intelligence of a person who could see no difference between a corpse and a living man?
 Just as blind must that man be who sees no difference between the ministration of death, and the present dispensation, which is after the power of an endless life; in which all is perfect and eternal; and of which the Lord's day is the joyful expression.
-The offerings of the former, the dispensation of works, could never take away sin; could never give the conscience perfect peace.
+The offerings of the former, the dispensation of The offerings of the former, the dispensation of works, could never take away sin; could never give the conscience perfect peace.
 The work of its priesthood was never done.
 But in this dispensation of grace, "after he (Christ) had offered one sacrifice for sins for ever, sat down on the right hand of God."
 "For by one offering he hath perfected for ever them that are sanctified."
 (Heb.
 10: 1-22.)
-Now, as there is such an immense contrast between the dispensation of works by Moses, called the ministration of death, and the dispensation of the fulness of life eternal, by Christ Jesus, so the Holy Ghost has most carefully distinguished between "the seventh day" of the one, and "the first day" of the other.
-Indeed, to take in the full range of God's thought, would he to see the one as the last day of the old creation, and the other as the first day of the new.
-God's rest in the old creation was broken by sin, since which the whole creation groans.
+Now, as there is such an immense contrast between the dispensation of works by Moses, called the ministration of death, and the dispensation of the fulness of life eternal, by Christ Jesus, so the Holy Ghost has most careby Christ Jesus, so the Holy Ghost has most carefully distinguished between "the seventh day" of the one, and "the first day" of the other.
+Indeed, to take in the full range of God's thought, would be to see the one as the last day of the old creation, and the other as the first day of the new.
+God's rest in the old creation was broken by sin, since which the whole creation was broken by sin, since which the whole creation groans.
 God's rest in Christ, the head of the new creation, can never be broken.
-We might as easily mingle light and darkness, as the principles of the two dispensations; and hence the necessity of seeing the former to be utterly abolished by the cross of Christ, before we can have the least apprehension of the present in the power of resurrection.
+We might as easily mingle light and darkness, as the principles of the two dispensations; and hence the necessity of seeing the former to be utterly abolished by the cross the former to be utterly abolished by the cross of Christ, before we can have the least apprehension of the present in the power of resurrection.
 Everything in the past is on the principle of obedience to a carnal commandment.
 Everything in the present springs from the power of a risen life.
 Oh! that we did but know more fully "the power of his resurrection."
 (See Phil.
 3: 1-12.)
-This will account at once for the striking contrast between the Jewish Sabbath and the Christian's first day.
-The one was strictly commanded, and legal obedience forced on pain of death, to those who had engaged to keep the covenant of works.
+This will account at once for the striking contrast between the Lewish Salphath and the Christian's form tween the Jewish Sabbath and the Christian's first day.
+The one was strictly commanded, and legal had engaged to keep the covenant of works.
 But to believers, as sons, there is no command at all to observe a Sabbath.
 Obedience in them is that of sonship.
 There is nothing in common between the two; all is contrast; and not only so, but the one can only begin, on the ground that the other has really come to an end.